-Routine wellness exams are key to helping your pet maintain their long-term physical health and wellbeing.
+Routine wellness exams (or pet checkups) are key to helping your pet maintain their long-term physical health and wellbeing.

 Combined with regular vaccinations, parasite prevention and proper nutrition, these routine examinations include regular physical checkups to give your pet the best chance at excellent lifelong health.

 When your pet is brought in for their regularly scheduled routine checkup, we are given a chance to prevent health issues from developing in your pet and treat them early before they progress into more serious health issues.

 What to Expect During Your Pet's Physical in Ypsilanti